-Start off with 1 set of 5 repetitions.
+Start with 1 set of 5 repetitions.
 Perform the exercise in a smooth controlled movement with a good stop at the end position.
 The intensity of this exercise is light.
-The purpose of this exercise is to improve range of motion.
+The purpose of this exercise is to improve the range of motion.

 #3 – Seated Push-Up